balmli/com.samsung.smart/README.md

 Some TVs use a different type of pairing, and are therefore not supported at the moment.

 ## Release Notes:

+#### 1.7.0

+- Added support for SmartThings API.
+Can be enabled in Advanced settings.

 #### 1.6.3